Updated July 2025

 What is IRS Form 4180?

-The IRS uses the 4180 form to conduct interviews with business leaders or employees involved in payroll and billing.
+The IRS uses the Form 4180 to conduct interviews with business leaders or employees involved in payroll and billing.
 These interviews help the agency determine who to issue the trust fund recovery penalty to because of delinquent employment tax payments.

 Who has to do the Form 4180 interview?